zsytssk/rivercarro/README.md

 rivertile, most of rivercarro code comes from them, and for always answering my many questions!

 ## License

 rivercarro is licensed under the [GNU General Public License v3.0 or later]

+Files in `protocol/` directory are released under various licenses by various parties.
+You should refer to the copyright block of each files for the licensing information.

 [river]: https://github.com/ifreund/river
 [stacktile]: https://sr.ht/~leon_plickat/stacktile/